 IMPLEMENTATION

 Our music curriculum ensures students sing, listen, play, perform and evaluate.
-This is embedded in the classroom activities as well as the weekly singing worship, various concerts and performances, the learning of instruments, and the joining in of various musical experiences such as the Music at Malling project.
+This is embedded in the classroom activities as well as the weekly singing worship, various concerts and performances, the learning of instruments, and the joining in of various musical experiences such as Young Voices and iRock.

-Curriculum music follows the Charanga Model Music Curriculum.
+Curriculum music follows the Kapow Model Music Curriculum.
 The elements of music are taught in the classroom lessons so that children are able to use some of the language of music to dissect it, and understand how it is made, played, appreciated and analysed.
-In the classroom students experience how to play a range of instruments, and currently in Lower Key Stage Two, the children are taught the ukulele whilst in Upper Key Stage Two, the children learn the recorder.
-In doing so understand the different principle of each method of creating notes, as well as how to read basic music notation.
-They also learn how to compose focussing on different dimensions of music, which in turn feeds their understanding when listening, playing, or analysing music.
+In the classroom students experience how to play a range of tuned and percussion instruments, and currently in Lower Key Stage Two, the children are taught the ukulele.
+In doing so, they understand the different principle of each method of creating notes, as well as how to read basic music notation.
+They also learn how to compose focusing on different dimensions of music, which in turn feeds their understanding when listening, playing, or analysing music.
 Composing or performing using body percussion and vocal sounds is also part of the curriculum, which develops the understanding of musical elements without the added complexity of an instrument.

 IMPACT